Ski Technique

 Suggested Learning Modules

-Review the four movements described above to create edge angle, bend the ski and carve.
+Review the four movements described above to create edge angle and apply pressure on the outside ski.

 Important Message: Skiing and ski racing involve inherent risks.
 It’s essential to ski responsibly and stay within your skill level and personal comfort limits.